20118/ABSA-MIX/README.md

 # ABSA-MIX

-This repository contains the dataset for our paper:
+This repository contains the dataset and code for our paper:
 "Quality achhi hai (is good), satisfied!
-Towards aspect based sentiment analysis in code-mixed language"
+Towards aspect based sentiment analysis in code-mixed language" , publsihed in Computer Speech and Language

 Link to paper: https://www.sciencedirect.com/science/article/abs/pii/S0885230824000512